Mastering the Taper: Confidence, Recovery, and Performance Tips for Race‑Day Success

 4. Post-run: 5 min of gentle stretching, 10 min of foam-rolling

-May your taper be smooth, your confidence steady, and your race day glorious.
+May your taper go smoothly, your confidence stay strong, and race day deliver something special.

 References